Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Ω
 ```

 The ohm, an SI unit of electrical resistance, defined as 1 V / A.

-Dimension: 𝐋^2 𝐌 𝐈^-2 𝐓^-3.

-See also: `Unitful.V`, `Unitful.A`.

 ### Energy